-AGROTAIN® is designed for use with all crops where urea will be applied to the soil surface.
+AGROTAIN® is for use with all crops to reduce ammonia volatilization.

 Varies based on volume.

-An intensive and extensive review of the literature was completed to assess the effectiveness of AGROTAIN® to increase yield of corn and wheat.
+An intensive and extensive review of the literature was completed to assess the effectiveness of AGROTAIN® PLUS to increase yield of corn and wheat.
 All the research was completed on small plots.
-Typical plot dimensions were 15 feet wide by 40 feet long, and although plot sizes varied considerably, none were greater than ½ acre in size.
+Typical plot dimensions were 15 feet wide by 40 feet long, and although plot sizes varied, none were greater than 1/2 acre in size.

 The average yield increase measured for AGROTAIN® when AGROTAIN®-treated granular urea or liquid urea ammonia nitrate (UAN) was compared with non-treated urea or UAN was 3 bushel/acre, with a 95% chance of obtaining a yield increase of 1 to 5 bu/acre.